Investigating the Design Space of Diffusion Models for Speech Enhancement: Results

 \subsection{Comparison with baselines}

-We set the preconditioning and the SDE as in the previous experiment.
-We chose between the \cgls{pc} sampler with ${r \inlineeq 0.5}$ as suggested in~\cite{richter2023speech} and the EDM sampler with ${S_{\mathrm{churn}} \inlineeq \infty}$.
+We set the preconditioning and the \cgls{sde} as in the previous experiment.
+We chose between the \cgls{pc} sampler with ${r \inlineeq 0.5}$ as suggested in~\cite{richter2023speech} and the Heun-based sampler with ${S_{\mathrm{churn}} \inlineeq \infty}$.
 Figure~\ref{fig:experiment_c} shows the performance of the two resulting systems and SGMSE+M as a function of the number of sampling steps ${n_{\mathrm{steps}}}$.
 We also plot the performance of the discriminative baselines as horizontal lines.
-When comparing our systems using both samplers, it can be seen that the EDM sampler shows superior performance compared to the \cgls{pc} sampler.
-This difference is the greatest when using few sampling steps.
-More specifically, the EDM sampler shows good performance on both datasets with only 4 sampling steps, while the \cgls{pc} sampler requires at least 16 sampling steps to achieve similar performance.
-This means the EDM sampler allows to reduce the computational cost by a factor of four without sacrificing performance.
-When comparing with SGMSE+M, it can be seen that our system using the EDM sampler outperforms the baseline in terms of ${\dpesq}$ and ${\destoi}$ for both datasets and all ${n_{\mathrm{steps}}}$ values, while SGMSE+M shows superior performance in terms of ${\dsnr}$ on VBDMD for ${n_{\mathrm{steps}} \inlinegeq 16}$.
-We are thus able to outperform a previous diffusion-based system in terms of perceptual metrics at a substantially lower computational cost.
-Finally, while the discriminative baselines are competitive in terms of ${\dsnr}$ on both datasets, the three diffusion-based systems outperform them in terms of ${\dpesq}$ and ${\destoi}$ when using a large ${n_{\mathrm{steps}}}$.
+When comparing our systems using both samplers, it can be seen that the Heun-based sampler shows superior performance compared to the \cgls{pc} sampler.
+More specifically, the Heun-based sampler shows good performance on both datasets with only 4 sampling steps, while the \cgls{pc} sampler requires at least 16 sampling steps to achieve similar performance.
+This means the Heun-based sampler allows to reduce the computational cost by a factor of four without losing performance.
+When comparing with SGMSE+M, it can be seen that our system using the Heun-based sampler outperforms the baseline for all metrics and all ${n_{\mathrm{steps}}}$.
+Finally, while the discriminative baselines are competitive in terms of ${\dsnr}$ on both datasets, the diffusion-based systems substantially outperform them in terms of ${\dpesq}$ and ${\destoi}$ when using large ${n_{\mathrm{steps}}}$ (except SGMSE+M which is outperformed by MANNER in terms of ${\dpesq}$ on VBDMD).